StevenWingett/FastQ-Screen/fastq_screen_documentation.md

 1. A sequence aligner.
 FastQ Screen is compatible with `Bowtie <http://bowtie-bio.sourceforge.net>`_, `Bowtie2 <http://bowtie-bio.sourceforge.net>`_ or `BWA <http://bio-bwa.sourceforge.net>`_.
 It's easier if you put the chosen aligner in your path, but if not you can configure its location in the config file.

 2. We recommend running FastQ Screen in a Linux system, on which the programming language Perl should already be installed.
-Perl should also be pre-installed on OSX systems, or if trying to run FastQ Screen on a Windows system you may obtain Perl from `ActiveState. <http://www.activestate.com/activeperl/downloads>`_

 3. GD::Graph FastQ Screen uses the GD::Graph module to draw PNG format graphs summarising the mapping results.
 FastQ Screen will still produce both text and HTML format summaries of the results if GD::Graph is not installed.

- Windows ActivePerl users can install this using;

-   ``ppm install GD-Graph``

-   Other platforms can use the built in CPAN shell to install
+You can use the built in CPAN shell to install this module:
-   this:

 ``perl -MCPAN -e "install GD"``

 Because GD graph uses GD this will be brought in as a dependency.
 GD may be easier to install using a package manager on many linux distributions.
 On Fedora for example you can install GD using:

 ``yum install perl-GD``

 ..before doing the CPAN install of GD::Graph

 Actually installing Fastq Screen is very simple.
 Download the tar.gz distribution file and then do:

 ``tar -xzf fastq_screen_v0.x.x.tar.gz``

 You will see a folder called fastq\_screen\_v0.x.x has been created and the program is inside that.
 You can add the program to your path either by linking the program into:
 ``usr/local/bin`` or by adding the program installation directory to your search path.